The Mill

 The miller relished the prospect of having his mill up and running with the bumper crop the town would reap that year.
 With corn, people would ask for the miller’s services and sign agreements with him.

-The wheels of his mill would spin once more after having been idle for ages due to the fact that the ...Read more
+The wheels of his mill would spin once more after having been idle for ages due to the fact ...Read more

 Call It Sheer Bloody-Mindedness